IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.Json.Importer/docs/README.md

 # Intent.Json.Importer

-This module adds to Intent Architect the ability to import designs from JSON files.
+This module adds to Intent Architect the ability to import metadata from JSON files.
 For example, importing a set of JSON files to create a domain model.

 ## How it works